|Table of Contents |

 Having written this constructive review from home, I sent the following email to the crew member’s manager.
 I wanted to ensure he was around before sending the review to her.

 The screenshots below are self explanatory.
 I have blackened out some detail for confidentiality.

-The following comes from minutes taken during the appeal meeting with the Head of Cabin Crew (previously referred to as Snr Mgr xx).
+The following comes from minutes taken during the appeal meeting with the Head of Cabin Crew.
 As mentioned previously, I spoke to Bart about things he did incorrectly on the both sectors but didn’t tell him I was going to write a review.
 I didn’t know myself until I was home and had rested.

 I also praised him for something he did well which he makes reference to in his complaint.

 The following comes from the company’s procedures manual;

 Despite still be in probation Bart told his manager he wanted the matter to be dealt with as a grievance.
 He also said and I quote, “I expect the maximum sanction” and “am happy for that to be as severe as loss of employment for Laurence.”
 You may need to scroll down slightly in the previous link to see the second screenshot.